jdsolo/jdsolo.github.io/_news/announcement_7.md

 related_posts: false
 ---

-[Conference] I presented our work on aramid nanofibers at 2025 JEMS Fall Meeting, Tokyo.
+[Conference] I presented our work on aramid nanofibers at the 2025 JEMS Fall Meeting in Tokyo, JP.